Up to $200,000 (Therapeutics)

 Note that submissions to Catalyst in addition to another RAP grant mechanism are allowed.
 Catalyst applications are only funded by the Catalyst program and will not be considered by other funding agencies.

-The Catalyst Award combines customized product development advice and funding to help drive promising early-stage research through the lengthy and complex process of translating ideas into patient benefit.
-Previous awardees include UCSF investigators whose works span a broad range of innovative concepts in therapeutics, diagnostics, devices and digital health products.
-The expert consultation and funding they received enabled them to reach key milestones along the most effective development path toward safe and effective medical treatment modalities.
-View an infographic of the program here.
-It is strongly recommended that interested applicants reach out to the Catalyst Program team to inquire about the goodness of fit of thier projects with program's goals.
+The Catalyst Award combines customized product development advice and funding to help drive promising early-stage research with high commercial potential through the lengthy and complex process of translating ideas into patient benefit.
+Previous Catalyst awardees include UCSF investigators whose works span a broad range of innovative concepts in therapeutics, diagnostics, devices and digital health products.
+The expert consultation and funding they received enabled them to reach key milestones along the most effective development path towards safe and effective solutions for patients.
+It is strongly recommended that interested applicants reach out to the Catalyst Program team to inquire about the goodness of fit of their projects with the program's goals.

 The Catalyst Program, which manages the award, involves advisors from industry in proposal review and subsequent consultations.
 Successful applicants negotiate through three distinct stages to receive critical feedback, expert consulting and funding for their projects:

-NOTE: Eligibility requirement need to be met as of date of submission
+NOTE: Eligibility requirements need to be met as of date of submission, no waivers allowed.

-Applicants: Principal investigators at UCSF and affiliate institutions qualify for this program including faculty in all series and at all ranks.
+Applicants: Principal Investigators at UCSF and affiliate institutions qualify for this program including Faculty in all series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) and at all ranks (Instructor, Assistant Professor, Associate Professor and Full Professor).
 Residents and Postdoctoral scholars are eligible to submit applications as PI with a faculty member as Co-PI.

-Projects: Research projects with a clear clinical indication (or use case) and early target validation or early proof-of-concept data will be eligible for consideration.
+Projects: Research projects with a clear clinical indication (or use case) early target validation or early proof-of-concept data and viable commercialization potential will be eligible for consideration.
 The therapeutic area can cover any disease where there is an unmet medical need or the potential for significant improvement over current treatments, diagnostics or services.
 For the digital health track, projects must be able to demonstrate that they are fulfilling a pressing clinical need in addition to having commercial viability and impact.

 Proposals will be evaluated on the following: